RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 ## Requirements

 This guide assumes you have downloaded the RAMP source from Github, and have run the Grunt build script.
-If not, please Please go through Quick Start Guide to get your environment setup.
+If not, please visit the [Getting Started](started-en.html) page to get your environment setup.

 ### Map resources